11 Ways Sanford, NC Makes The Holiday Season Bright

 Sanford Christmas Parade

-Sanford’s premiere holiday event is also making a triumphant comeback this year.
-Organized by the Central Carolina Jaycees, The Sanford Christmas Parade has been a holiday tradition for more than 60 years.
+Sanford’s premiere holiday event is the longest-running nighttime parade in North Carolina.
+Organized by Downtown Sanford, The Sanford Christmas Parade has been a holiday tradition for more than 60 years.
 Find the perfect spot and settle in with friends and family to watch the jolly, music-filled procession of marching bands, festive floats and of course, the man of the hour – Santa Claus!

 Pro tip: